In this article, you will learn 10 Interesting HTML Project Topics. Take a glimpse below.

 4. Landing page

-This project requires a strong knowledge of HTML and CSS.
+This HTML web page design projects requires a strong knowledge of HTML and CSS.
 Since a landing page includes numerous vital elements, you will have to combine your HTML knowledge with your creative skills.

 For the landing page, you will have to create columns and margins, align the items in the columns, boxes, add footer and header, create separate sections for content/site elements, and edit images (crop and resize).
 Apart from this, you will have to choose the right colors for the page.
 The color combinations should be such that they complement each other – each section can have a different color.
 When you use CSS for styling and layout, make sure that the page elements do not clash anywhere.